 Worker Welfare and Antitrust

-The important field of antitrust and labor has gone through a profound change in orientation.
-For the great bulk of its history labor has been viewed as a competitive threat, and the debate over antitrust and labor was framed around whether there should be a labor “immunity” from the antitrust laws.
+The field of antitrust and labor has gone through a profound change in orientation.
+For the great bulk of its history labor was viewed by antitrust enforcers as a competitive threat.
+The debate over antitrust and labor was framed around whether there should be a labor “immunity” from the antitrust laws.
 In just the last decade, however, the orientation has flipped.
 Most new writing views labor as a target of anticompetitive restraints imposed by employers.
 Antitrust is increasingly concerned with protecting labor rather than challenging its conduct.

 Both antitrust’s neoliberal right and its Progressive left have advocated policies that are harmful to labor.
 The right did so by developing a cynical vision of “consumer welfare” that incorporated producer profits into the definition and advocated for lower output in product markets.
 The left has done the same thing with its hostility to large firm size, even when dictated by scale economies or network effects, and its protection of small business.